bimawicaksana/bimawicaksana.github.io/index.md

-## Welcome to My Professional and Academic Work Pages
+## Welcome to My Professional Portfolios and Blog

 Hello 👋 I’m **Bima Surya**,
 a Master's student in **International Trade, Logistic, and Global Supply Chain Management at KEDGE Business School**, focusing on **Supply Chain Risk, maritime transport, and Data analytics**.